DipankarHalder/mern-crud/README.md

-# mern-crud using React Hooks
+# Simple MERN CRUD using React Hooks
 A simple CRUD application using :

 1. Node.js